jcfitzpatrick12/pyNEAT/README.md

 * References

 ## Introduction
 A Python implementation of the NEAT (NeuroEvolution of Augmenting Topologies) Algorithm [1] using NumPy.
 Fast network operations (forward propagation, mutations, mating) using adjacency matrix representations of neural networks.
-This is a work in progress, other contributors are welcome!
+This is a work in progress, other contributors are welcome.

 ## Usage
 Currently, we have basic user functionality.
+Users may customise parameters in _sys_vars.py_

 * ### Verification: Evolving XORs
-  * Running run_XOR_verification.py will perform the XOR validation as described by Stanley and Miikkulainen [1].
+  * Running _run_XOR_verification.py_ will perform the XOR validation as described by Stanley and Miikkulainen [1]. __User note: allow_cycles must be set to False, to disable recurrent connections and cycles in the network.__
 * ### Pendulum Balancing
-  * Running run_pendulum_balancing.py will evolve a network capable of balancing a (single) pendulum subject to a random perturbation (in angle and angular velocity) from the inverted state. _User note: In the current build, it is possible a network may be output not capable of balancing from larger random perturbations.
+  * Running _run_pendulum_balancing.py_ will evolve a network capable of balancing a (single) pendulum subject to a small random perturbation (in angle) from the inverted state. __User note: In the current build, it is possible a network may be output not capable of balancing from larger random perturbations.
 This is not an explicit bug, just a product of the fitness evaluation and how the code outputs the "best" network.
-The cause is known, and to be fixed in the next version.._
+The cause is known, and to be fixed in the next version.__

 ## Changes coming
-* User interface
 * Major overhaul for optimisation.
 Currently genomes in each generation are stored in species using a nested dictionary approach.
 The adjacency matrix representation of neural networks will allow for a fully vectorised implementation, along with multithreading.
+* Creation of a user interface.
 * Improved data visualisation and animations.
 * Refined fitness evaluation for pendulum balancing.
+* Seperation of different parameter variables in _sys_vars.py_ into different scripts depending on the application.
+This is required, since some values are dependent on whether we are running XOR validation or pendulum balancing, such as allow_cycles or the length of the pendulum.
+* Automate pendulum testing of the analytical solutions and, related to the above point, create a seperate sys_vars since the derived solution is dependent on pendulum length for example.

 ## Installation